Microsoft-Contoso-Group-Project/contoso-web/README.md

 ![Prompt Flow Chat Debug](images/promptflow.png "Prompt Flow Chat Debug")

 This is useful for debugging purposes and shows you what is being sent to the individual endpoints.

-## Things to do
-Couple of things I would like to do with this repo:

-1. Change to streaming chat output instead of waiting for the entire response to come back.
-2. Any other ideas?
-Let me know!